sparkfabrik/nominatim-openapi/README.md

 This project would not exist without open source, it is open source, and the community behind it contributes to open source.

 Here is a list of external contributions (code and discussions) starting from work for this project:
+- release of the official schema for `geocodejson` spec: [geocodejson-spec/pull/25](https://github.com/geocoders/geocodejson-spec/pull/25) (see also [geocodejson-spec/issues/21](https://github.com/geocoders/geocodejson-spec/issues/21))
 - fix typos in Nominatim error messages: [Nominatim/pull/3112](https://github.com/osm-search/Nominatim/pull/3112)
-- discussion about `jsonv2` and `geocodejson` formats of Nominatim responses: [Nominatim/discussions/3115](https://github.com/osm-search/Nominatim/discussions/3115)
-- proposal of a JSON schema for `geocodejson` spec: [geocodejson-spec/issues/21](https://github.com/geocoders/geocodejson-spec/issues/21)
-- pull request the GeocodeJSON schema: [geocodejson-spec/pull/25](https://github.com/geocoders/geocodejson-spec/pull/25)
-- release of an unofficial schema for [GeocodeJSON](https://semver.org/) format (see [jenkin/json-schema-bricks](https://github.com/jenkin/json-schema-bricks))
 - release of an unofficial schema for [GeoHash](http://geohash.org/) format (see [jenkin/json-schema-bricks](https://github.com/jenkin/json-schema-bricks))
 - release of an unofficial schema for [SemVer](https://semver.org/) format (see [jenkin/json-schema-bricks](https://github.com/jenkin/json-schema-bricks))
+- discussion about `jsonv2` and `geocodejson` formats of Nominatim responses: [Nominatim/discussions/3115](https://github.com/osm-search/Nominatim/discussions/3115)
 - ...

 ## License